 Sharlot Hall Museum contains 4 acres of historic buildings, exhibits, galleries, and gardens.
-The highlight is the Territorial Governor’s Mansion, which had been restored by poet and historian Sharlot M. Hall.
-Seven historic buildings, constructed 1864-1937, and several exhibits trace the heritage of the area.
+The highlight is the Territorial Governor’s Mansion, which had been restored by poet and historian Sharlot M. Hall when she opened the Museum in 1928.
+Exhibits in seven historic buildings, constructed 1864-1937, trace the heritage of the area.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.